texttechnologylab/TradeTheNews/README.md

 Compile the Java Application with maven.
 Run the Main whenever you want to analyze the news inside the Database.
 News can be loaded to the Database via the frontend.
-The Java Application is looking in the enviornment for the necessary variables to build the connection string (have a look in org.example.MongoDBHandler.java).
+The Java Application is looking in the enviornment for the necessary variables to build the connection string (have a look in org.example.MongoDBHandler).

 ## Frontend
 ## Setup the Project tradeTheNews